A generalized risk approach to path inference based on hidden Markov models: Discussion

-Theorem \ref{k-block} and Corollaries \ref{corollary0} and \ref{corollary} obviously generalize to higher order Markov chains as can be seen below. \begin{proposition} Let $p$ represent a Markov chain of order $m$, $1\le m\le T$, on $S^T$.
+Next, Theorem \ref{k-block} and Corollaries \ref{corollary0} and \ref{corollary} obviously generalize to higher order Markov chains as can be seen from the following Proposition. \begin{proposition} Let $p$ represent a Markov chain of order $m$, $1\le m\le T$, on $S^T$.
 Then for any $s^T\in S^T$ and for any $k\in\{m,m+1,\ldots\}$, we have

-\end{proposition} \begin{proof} This is a straightforward extension of the proof of Theorem \eqref{k-block}. \end{proof}
+\end{proposition} \begin{proof} This is a straightforward extension of the proof of Theorem \ref{k-block}. \end{proof}

-The present risk-based discussion of HMM path inference also naturally extends to the problem of optimal {\it labelling} or {\it annotation} (Section \ref{sec:segment}).
+The present risk-based discussion of HMM path inference also naturally extends to the problem of optimal {\it labeling} or {\it annotation} (already mentioned in subsection \ref{sec:segment}).
 Namely, the state space $S$ can be partitioned into subsets $S_1$, $S_2$, \ldots, $S_\Lambda$, for some $\Lambda\le K$, in which case $\lambda(s)$ assigns label $\lambda$ to every state $s\in S_\lambda$.
 The fact that the PMAP problem is as easily solved over the label space $\Lambda^T$ as it is over $S^T$ has already been used in practice.
-Indeed, adding the admissibility constraint, \citep{KallKrogh2005} in effect average $p_t(s_t|x^T)$'s within the label classes and then use recursions \eqref{rec1} to obtain the PMAP labelling, say, $\lambda^T(x^T;1^+)$, of admissible state paths.
-This approach clearly corresponds to using the point loss $l(s,s')=\mathbb{I}_{\{\lambda(s)\ne \lambda(s')\}}$ in \eqref{point-loss} when solving $\min_{s^T: p(s^T|x^T)>0}R_1(s^T|x^T)$ \eqref{eq:remove0s}.
-Importantly, our generalized problem \eqref{supergen-problem} also immediately incorporates the above pointwise label-loss in either the prior $R_1(\cdot; \beta_3)$ or posterior risk $R_1(\cdot; \beta_1)$, or both.
-Since computationally these problems are essentially as light as \eqref{L1-gen-rec} and since \citep{KallKrogh2005} report their special case to be useful in practice, we believe that the above generalizations offer yet more useful possibilities to practitioners.
-Note the different kinds of averaging corresponding to different values of $\beta$ to be used with the $R_1$ risks:
+Indeed, \citep{KallKrogh2005}, who also add the constraint of admissibility with respect to the prior distribution, in effect average $p_t(s_t|x^T)$'s, for each $t$, within the label classes and then use recursions \eqref{rec1b} to obtain the {\em optimal accuracy labeling} of {\it a priori} admissible state paths.
+This clearly corresponds to using the point loss $l(s,s')=\mathbb{I}_{\{\lambda(s)\ne \lambda(s')\}}$ in \eqref{point-loss} when solving $\min_{s^T: p(s^T)>0}R_1(s^T|x^T)$ \eqref{eq:remove0s2}.
+With our definition of admissibility (i.e. positivity of the posterior path probability), the same approach (i.e. replacing $p_t(s_t|x^T)$'s by their within class average $\bar p_t(s_t|x^T)$) extends to solve $\min_{s^T: p(s^T|x^T)>0}R_1(s^T|x^T)$ \eqref{eq:remove0s} under the same loss $l(s,s')=\mathbb{I}_{\{\lambda(s)\ne \lambda(s')\}}$.
+Clearly, the generalized problem \eqref{supergen-problem} also immediately incorporates the above pointwise label-level loss in either the prior $R_1(\cdot; \beta_3)$ or posterior risk $R_1(\cdot; \beta_1)$, or both.
+Since computationally these problems are essentially as light as \eqref{L1-gen-rec} and since \citep{KallKrogh2005} report their special case to be successful in practice, we believe that the above generalizations offer yet more possibilities that are potentially useful in practice.